Body to Jewel

 - In the DS remake, Rose's tears always crumble when touched.
 It's implied that elves can make them break apart at will to keep people from collecting them without their approval.
 Any satisfaction one might feel at knowing the bastards never profited from their evil ways soon gets offset by the realization that this likely didn't stop them from trying.
 As seen when she's abducted and beaten to the point of death by thugs.

-- In The Legend of Zelda: Majora's Mask the moon of Termina is apparently alive.
-It can cry, and the resulting crystal-like Moon Tears are highly prized by Terminans.
+- In The Legend of Zelda: Majora's Mask the moon of Termina is not only sentient, but it can even cry.
+The resulting crystal-like Moon Tears are highly prized by Terminans.

-- Also in The Legend of Zelda: Skyward Sword, the Spanish translation of the game makes Evil Crystals the "petrified hearts of malicious monsters".
+- In The Legend of Zelda: Skyward Sword, the Spanish translation of the game makes Evil Crystals the "petrified hearts of malicious monsters".
 Fittingly, the Zombie Bokoblins are the ones dropping them.

 - In Final Fantasy VI, Magicite is the crystalline remains of an Esper, which can grant spells and Summon Magic to the holder.